KULeuven-COSIC/One-hot-masking/README.md

 The build flow for this repository is based on [libopencm](https://github.com/libopencm3/libopencm3) and the [libopencm3-template repository](https://github.com/libopencm3/libopencm3-template).
 It also takes away some elements from [PQM4](https://github.com/mupq/pqm4).
 The code targets the `STM32F407G-DISC1` board, but a `make` target is also available for executing on a host PC.

-Being able to run the code in those repositories is a pre-requisite for this repository.
+Being able to run the code in those repositories is a prerequisite for this repository.
 In particular, it is necessary to install/setup:

 * The `arm-none-eabi-gcc` toolchain
 * `stlink`
 * `Python3` with `pyserial`

-It also necessary to initialize `libopencm`:
+It is also necessary to initialize `libopencm`:

 * `git submodule update --init libopencm3`
 * `make -C libopencm3`